project-codeflare/rayvens/README.md

 guarantee that events will be processed in order.

-The `Comparator` class follows the convention that it accepts events by means of a method named `ingest`.
+The `Comparator` class follows the convention that it accepts events by means of a method named `append`.
 If for instance this method were to be named `accept` instead, then we would have to subscribe the actor to the source using syntax `source >> comparator.accept`.